 We welcome those looking for a one-time opportunity as well as those seeking to commit more time.
 Please contact us at: 571-323-9568, or email@example.com.

-Cornerstones would like to applaud the dedication of its over 3,600 volunteers who provide 30,000 hours of service per year, enabling Cornerstones to extend our impact in direct service to clients, community building, advocacy, and other areas of work.
-Cornerstones’ volunteers do everything from tutoring children and adults and planning fundraising events, to answering phones, cleaning windows, stocking the Food Pantry, and preparing homes for future tenants.
-There are truly no skill sets that cannot be used to further our mission of helping neighbors to self-sufficiency.
+April is National Volunteer Appreciation Month, and to celebrate, Cornerstones applauds the dedication of its over 5,000 volunteers who have provided 32,600 hours of service this past year, enabling Cornerstones to extend our impact in direct service to clients, community building, advocacy, and other areas of work.
+Cornerstones’ volunteers do everything from tutoring children and adults and planning fundraising events, to answering phones, cleaning windows, stocking the Food pantry, or preparing homes for future tenants.
+We welcome all gifts, skills and ideas to further our mission of helping our neighbors take steps toward healthy, stable lives.

+One of the things that makes the greater Reston-Herndon community so special is the dedication of residents, community members, faith and civic organizations and businesses to give back to the community.
+At Cornerstones, we witness that devotion every day.
 On behalf of the organization, I would like to take a moment to honor some of those volunteers who represent the many ways any one member of the community can use his or her talents and time to join in the effort to support our neighbors in need.
-These special individuals are being honored this month by Volunteer Fairfax and the Town of Herndon.
-From a Board member to clients, retirees to local community members, our volunteers make Reston founder Robert E. Simon’s vision a reality: to live, work, play and serve in our community.

 Cornerstones’ volunteers serve as caregivers, ambassadors, governors, stakeholders—serving and strengthening our community by providing Hope for Tomorrow Today!